AgataSanchez/React/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
-Feel free to customize this as you desire.
+    ├── App.css # Styles for the app.
-    ├── App.js # This is the root of your app.
+    ├── App.js # This is the root of the app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
-Testing is encouraged, but not required.
+    ├── Book.js # This file is a Component which includes the designed of the one book(It is called by BookSearch and BookShelf components)
+    ├── BookSearch.js # It's a component which its function is search books contains of the BookAPI and the user can choose the shelf where 		want put the books.
+    ├── BookShelf.js # It's a component which contains the different shelves of the books.
+Also, updates the books if the user want to 				change it of shelf.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
-Use at your discretion.
+    ├── icons # Helpful images for the app.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
-You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+    └── index.js #  It is used for DOM rendering only.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server